Principal Investigator

 Undergraduate Researcher

-BS, Mechanical Engineering, Vanderbilt University, 2027 (expected)
+BE, Mechanical Engineering, Vanderbilt University, 2027 (expected)

 Project: I am developing the necessary packaging for our neural interfaces to be chronically implanted and housed for long-term recordings.